undp/satlomas-back/README.md

 If you need to reset again, just run `script/docker-reset.sh`.
 To stop everything and delete all volumes and networks run `docker-compose down`.

+Youn can use `script/docker-run.sh` to run commands inside Pipenv virtual env.
+For example: `script/docker-run.sh ./manage.py migrate` to run new migrations.

 ### Without Docker